tommarion/good-coding-exercise-java/README.md

 	java CodingExercise

-This program expects a file named "input.csv" to be in the same directory.
+This program expects a file named "input.txt" to be in the same directory.

-#							Parsing
+#							FamilyTreeParser

+This was intended to accept unordered data, and is therefore less efficient than 'MemoryEfficientTreeParser'.

 Using HashMap as a data structure allows for O(1) insert and get operations.
 When parsing the string, it is first broken into CSV "nodes"